ipython/ipython-website/index.rst

 We gratefully acknowledge the support we've received over the years from the following sources:

+- In December 2011, IPython was awarded a `$1.15 million grant
+  <sloan-grant.html>`_ from `the Alfred P. Sloan Foundation
+  <http://www.sloan.org>`_ that will fund the core team for the 2012-2013
+  period.

 - Since 2011, we have had support from the US DoD High Performance Computing Modernization Program (HPCMP_), which funds several IPython developers in